-The General Data Protection Regulation (GDPR) is fast approaching and compliance with data protection laws is more important than ever.
+Following the introduction of the General Data Protection Regulation (GDPR) compliance with data protection laws is more important than ever.

 Over a 6-month period, more than 2 million texts were sent unlawfully by a marketing agency contracted by the firm.
 It is illegal for companies to send text messages to people without their consent.
 The ICO warned that firms cannot dodge responsibility when services are outsourced.

-Fines for failing to comply with data protection laws are set to become a lot higher when GDPR comes into effect on 25th May 2018.
+Fines for failing to comply with data protection laws became a lot higher when GDPR came into effect on 25th May 2018.
 So, what can you do to avoid any hefty fines which could potentially cripple your business?

 - Be open, tell people what you're doing with their data and get consent - before collecting personal data, explain upfront what data you're collecting, how you'll use it, and who it may be disclosed to.
 Most companies do this via privacy statements.

 - Take extra care with sensitive personal data - for example, data on race or ethnicity, age, political opinions, religion (beliefs or non-beliefs), physical or mental health (including disability), sexual orientation, membership of trade unions, etc.

 - Uphold individuals' rights - remember individuals are entitled to see what personal data you hold about them, to have inaccurate information corrected, to stop their data being used for marketing purposes, and so on.
 Under GDPR, there is also the new right 'to be forgotten'.